 Icon Description H Use this function to visualize the data from the first time step in the data file.
-K Use this function to visualize the data from the time step just before current time step. ti Za i Use this function to generate a video file by automatically going backward in the data file.
+K Use this function to visualize the data from the time step just before current time step. u a f Use this function to generate a video file by automatically going backward in the data file.
 Note: You specify the name of the vide file from the Video→Properties menu 4 Use this function to automatically update the visualization by going backward one time step in the data file.
 No video file is generated.
-Use this function to stop video generation or automatically playing the data file. • Use this function to automatically update the visualization by going forward one time step in the data file.
-No video file is generated.
-EDi Use this function to generate a video file by automatically going forward in the data file.
-Note: You specify the name of the vide file from the Video→Properties menu н Use this function to visualize the data from the time step just after current time step. ₩ Use this function to visualize the data from the last time step in the data file.
+Use this function to stop video generation or automatically playing the data file.
+Note: It is always possible to stop an animation by pressing the <esc> key.</esc> Þ Use this function to automatically update the visualization by going forward one time step in the data file.
+No video file is generated. , Use this function to generate a video file by automatically going forward in the data file.
+Note: You specify the name of the vide file from the Video-Properties menu Н Use this function to visualize the data from the time step just after current time step.
+H Use this function to visualize the data from the last time step in the data file.
 0 Use this function to select the time step number in the data file from where the data shall be visualized.